 How to Use LibreOffice

-LibreOffice has a number of important features that make it easier to work on your documents.
+LibreOffice has several important features that make it easier to work on your documents.
 You can change document formats, make changes to documents, save documents, and add forms.
 There are also several options for saving multiple images in one document.
 If you need to save multiple images at once, save your document as HTML.

 LibreOffice supports many different document formats.
 For example, it can read Microsoft Word documents and save your work in that format.
-It also has support for OpenDocument, a new international standard for text documents.
+It also supports OpenDocument, a new international standard for text documents.
 You can also read and write documents in Microsoft Word.
 LibreOffice Writer also allows you to create PDFs.